fbpx

 8. Black Jack tulip

-These traditionally shaped black tulips are perfect for anyone who’s looking to add a bit of a darker color to their flower beds this next spring.
-Black Jack Tulips tend to grow in mid-spring, ranging anywhere from late April to early May, and grow to be around 18” in height.
+Black Jack tulips bloom in mid-spring, ranging from late April to early May, and grow to around 18” in height.
 These velvety, soft tulips need lots of sunshine to grow happy and healthy.
-In addition, make sure to give them plenty of room to grow as they’ll need lots of space.

 9. Black Diamond tulip

-Last but definitely not least, these Black Diamond Tulips are so fun!
-While they don’t share the traditional tulip shape and most people may not think to add these to the tulip family, they’re part of the family all the same.
+Black Diamond tulips have an interesting shape.
 Instead of the classic tulip shape, these maroon-colored flowers are more closed at the top of their bloom, giving them an egg shape.
 These tulips grow in mid-spring and can grow from 18-24” in height.

 Mary Jane Duford